Don't wait to find a Technical Co-Founder!

 1.Do not build anything until you have a validated prototype!

 The first thing I always say for technical and non-technical founders is not to build anything until you have validated a prototype.
-Validating and prototyping will allow you to find your market, have a solution that makes sense for them, and give you confidence before spending thousands and thousands of dollars in coding.
+Validating and prototyping will allow you to find your market, have a solution that makes sense, and give you confidence before spending thousands and thousands of dollars in coding.
 You have to know that you have something and that people would be willing to pay for your product or service.
 Way too many people jump into coding way too fast.
 Writing code is step number 8 in my 10-step process.
 The 7 steps you do beforehand will help you develop a product that customers need and want.
 Define your MVP in a way that helps maximize your dollars.

 2.Use existing platforms and APIs to build your MVP!